GabeCordo/cluster-tools/README.md

 ```
 adding the common variant will load in util and test functions that can be used to verify the framework is working.

+### Testing
+Github actions are set to run all tests located in the repository.
+Component tests and Integration testing are used to
+validate the health of the codebase.

+Some tests are only suited for local runs; tests require special permissions or need some
+form of manual intervention.
+To enable local tests, set the env var:

+    MANGO_LOCAL_TEST

 ### Documentation

 Documentation is continuously being added to the Github Wiki found [here](https://github.com/GabeCordo/mangoose-core/wiki)